Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Pencils of quadrics and hyperelliptic curves

 To adjust for the sign we take $y=(\sqrt{-1})^{g+1}e_\all$ as a generator of the center of the even Clifford algebra over $k[s,t]$ so that $y^2=f$.
-Note that the formula above for the central element $y$ is only correct in the case of a diagonal quadric; for the general case see \cite[Satz 1]{Haag}.
+Note that the formula above for the central element $y$ is only correct in the case of diagonal quadrics; for the general case see \cite[Satz 1]{Haag}.

 Furthermore, for any $I$,